(802) 763-7733 info@whiteriverpartnership.org PO Box 705, South Royalton, VT 05068

 News

-TheĀ 2024 Swim Smart Monitoring season started on Wednesday, May 29.
+The 2026 Swim Smart Monitoring season will start on Wednesday, June 10.

 Learn more below about volunteer responsibilities and how to get involved!